1 / 1

 In its Old West days, Denver had a performance of "Macbeth" before it had a school or hospital.
 Today, the Denver Performing Arts Complex has nine theaters seating 10,000 people.
 The seven-county metro area has a self-imposed sales tax for the arts, which is distributed to 300 arts organizations and facilities.
 Denver's live music scene entertains year-round, ranging from intimate venues like the Paramount Theatre to legendary open-air spots like Red Rocks Park & Amphitheatre, where the Beatles, U2 and many more have played.

 From global warming and renewable energy to environmental cleanup, Denver is emerging as a model for sustainable cities.
 The Colorado Convention Center is green through and through, including a rare LEED Gold certification for existing buildings and the Blue Bear Farm, which grows more than 5,000 pounds of fresh produce annually!
 Denver International Airport is dedicated to sustainable practices, including a Community Stewardship philosophy that includes energy and environmental management, green buildings and noise abatement.
-The Denver Zoo's Toyota Elephant Passage uses a biomass gasification system, which can turn human trash and animal waste into energy to power the exhibit.
-Plus, many of Denver’s famous craft breweries are committed to recycling programs and responsible water usage.

 Whether you're enjoying a night out on the town at one of Larimer Square's independently owned fine dining spots or digging into the offerings from one of the city's many gourmet food halls, you can count on fresh, local ingredients.
 The city's beer world is booming, too, with new craft breweries opening up, along with several distilleries and wineries, too!